 “Do nothing from rivalry or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others” (Philippians 2:3-4).

 Christ took on the form of a servant to transform damaged individuals (Philippians 2:5-10).
-A large part of my marriage counseling is spent pressing this kind of “gospel thinking” into the minds of the couple in trouble.
+I spend a large part of my marriage counseling pressing this kind of “gospel thinking” into a troubled couple’s minds.
 Not until they get the other-centered force of the gospel right will they get their marriage right.
 You can’t fix your covenant no matter how loud you yell or how much you demand.
 Adam entirely and utterly broke down your spouse, and that person needs your help to overcome those Adamic shaping influences.

 In this way, your marriage is more about your spouse and Adam than you.
 Your spouse has a preexisting—Adamic—condition.
 Both marriage partners should be living out this kind of gospel-informed worldview.
 Here are six helpful ideas to unpack what that looks like in your marriage.

 - Concur – Agree that your spouse is imperfect.
 They are not entirely sanctified.
 There are things wrong that need your discipleship care.
 Do you know how to address those things humbly?

 - Confess – Make sure you are not compounding your spouse’s problems by adding your issues to the pile.
 Do you know how to lead your spouse by removing your issues from the marriage?

 - Communicate – With you no longer complicating the situation, start talking to your spouse about how to best serve in their sanctification.
 Do you think about a redemptive plan for your spouse’s transformation?